 The module's integrated web server hosts several web pages.
-One of the pages provides configuration options for communication settings.
-Refer to Figure 2.1.
+One of the pages provides configuration options for communication settings. (refer to Figure 2.1)

-A web browser, such as Internet Explorer or Mozilla Firefox, is required to access the web server.
+A web browser is required to access the web server.
 The module's web pages use simple HTML and do not require any plug-ins.

-To bring up the main page of the web server.
+To bring up the main page of the web server:

-- 1. Type the module's IP address into the browser's address field and press enter. - 2.
-Click on the "Communications" button on the menu bar to open the Communication Settings menu.
-This screen allows you to configure the module's network settings such as IP address, subnet mask, default gateway, enable or disable the DHCP.
+- 1. Type the module's IP address into the browser's address field and press Enter. - 2.
+Click on the Communications button on the menu bar to open the Communication Settings menu.
+This screen allows to configure the module's network settings such as IP address, subnet mask, default gateway, enable or disable the DHCP.
 The Robot and Tool side port switch module settings such as Auto-Negotiation, speed setting, enable or disable Auto-MDIX can also be configured.